EvanBacon/expo-apple-targets/packages/apple-targets/README.md

 ## Xcode parsing

 This plugin makes use of my proprietary Xcode parsing library, [`@bacons/xcode`](https://github.com/evanbacon/xcode).
 It's mostly typed, very untested, and possibly full of bugs––however, it's still 10x nicer than the alternative.

+## Building Widgets

+I've written a blog post about building widgets with this plugin: [Expo x Apple Widgets](https://evanbacon.dev/blog/apple-home-screen-widgets).

+If you experience issues building widgets, it might be because React Native is shipped uncompiled which makes the build complexity much higher.
+This often leads to issues with the Swift compiler and SwiftUI previews.

+Some workarounds:

+- Prebuild without React Native: `npx expo prebuild --template node_modules/@bacons/apple-targets/prebuild-blank.tgz --clean`
+- If the widget doesn't show on the home screen when building the app, use iOS 18.
+You can long press the app icon and select the widget display options to transform the app icon into the widget.